zer0fl4g/Nanomite/readme.md

 + fixed a bug which didn´t display exceptions if a breakpoint was set on this offset
 + fixed a bug in disassembler which may caused application crashes due to wrong memory protection
 + fixed a possible crash in context menus
++ fixed display of the offset in string view
 + improvements on AttachDlg
 + added cleanup on debugge termination
 + added process patching